KeepCodingCloudDevops5/aws-yilisramirez/README.md

 # aws-yilisramirez
 Práctica de migración a la nube AWS - Yilis Ramirez

-The scope of this practice is building a Webapp to handle a to-do-list, in which we wil add items in a text box and when pressing enter it is added into the list.
+The purpose of this practice is building a Webapp to handle a to-do-list, in which we wil add items in a text box and when pressing enter it is added into the list.
 And if you make click in some of the items, it is deleted.

 # 1. Requirements